 John Lennon Quotes About The Beatles 3

 "The whole thing died in my mind long before the rumpus started.
-We used to believe myth just as much as the public and we were in love with them just the same way.
+We used to believe the Beatles myth just as much as the public and we were in love with them just the same way.
 But we were four individuals who eventually recovered our individualities after being submerged in a myth."

 Question: "Do you plan to record any anti-war songs?"